 - profiling of Data Subjects (ie, automated processing of personal data to evaluate certain things about you).

 The Company keeps its privacy policies under regular review and this may result in issuing updated versions of this Notice, which the Company will normally do on its website.
-This Notice was last updated on 11 May 2018.
+This Notice was last updated in February 2021.

 The Charity is committed to safeguarding the privacy of applicants for almshouse accommodation.
 The Charity will only use the information that we collect about you lawfully and in accordance with the Data Protection Act 2018 (the "Act").